R35007/Mock-Server/README.md

 {
   "/routeName, /routeName2": {
-    // two routes shares the same config and mock data "delay": 2000, // in milliseconds
+    // two routes shares the same config and mock data "methods": ["GET"], // Specify Request.
+If Empty run with all requests "delay": 2000, // in milliseconds
     "statusCode": 200, // in number between 100 to 600
     "middlewares": ["loopMock"], // middlewares to be called